Construction Dewatering

 • Pumps are to be always attended while operating, including overnight hours.

-• All discharges to the wastewater system are subject to the most current volumetric discharge fee in the Halifax Water Regulations.
+• All dewatering to the wastewater system is subject to the most current volumetric wastewater fee in the Halifax Water Regulations.

-• The approved method of determining flow will be specified.
+• The approved method of calculating flow will be specified in the approval letter.

 • Flow meter: a flow meter must be placed on the pump discharge.